Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time

 and

 \end{lemma} \textbf{Proof:} Let $\pi$ be a policy in $M$ and let $s \in \mathscr{S}$.
 Then we have, analogous to the original lemma, the following results because $\pi$ stops at time $T_{\text{stop}} \leq T$ and rewards and constraint-costs are positive.
-That is, for the value function, we have:
+To illustrate, for the value function, we have: